Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Kids with Chronic Diseases

-Some children battle chronic diseases like cancer that may impair their ability to eat enough food and get adequate nutrition.
+Some children battle chronic diseases like cancer which may impair their ability to eat enough food and get adequate nutrition.

-These kids may be candidates for a protein-based shake or supplement, but talk with your healthcare provider first.
+These kids may be candidates for a protein-based shake or protein powder supplement, but talk with your healthcare provider first.

 Is a Kids Protein Powder Safe?